 If you need to send an email to a large portion of your employees, mail merges are easier to use than Bcc email.
 Mail merges also allow you to feature personalized information to your employees.

 ContactMonkey is an all-in-one employee communication software that allows businesses to send emails to all of their employees quickly and easily.
 Integrating with your Outlook or Gmail inbox, ContactMonkey allows you to easily draft, send, and track mass emails to your employees.
 For example, you could email an entire department a new employee introduction email, to introduce them to a new team member, or you could send a training email to employees to inform your team of upcoming sessions.
 This makes it simple to track emails opens in Outlook and Gmail.

 How to send emails to multiple recipients using ContactMonkey

-ContactMonkey uses your existing distribution lists or CSVs in order to send emails to multiple recipients.
+ContactMonkey’s mail merge software uses your existing distribution lists or CSVs in order to send emails to multiple recipients.
 After designing your emails in our drag-and-drop email template builder, you can quickly import your email template to your Gmail or Outlook inbox.